camille-vanhoffelen/pantrydb/README.md

 The server is remote so it can be accessed on the go (e.g on mobile).
 It supports a single user authenticated through GitHub OAuth.

-PantryDB is implemented with [CloudFlare's MCP & OAuth libraries](https://developers.cloudflare.com/agents/guides/remote-mcp-server/), and deployed on [CloudFlare Workers](https://developers.cloudflare.com/workers/).
+PantryDB uses [CloudFlare's MCP & OAuth libraries](https://developers.cloudflare.com/agents/guides/remote-mcp-server/), and deployed on [CloudFlare Workers](https://developers.cloudflare.com/workers/).

 ## 📋 Table of Contents